The Five Types of Chatbots

 By Anush Clive Fernandes / In Chatbot Analysis / February 2, 2018 / 8 Min read

 George Henry Lewis once said, “Science is the systematic classification of experience.”
 We get you the five types of chatbots in this blog post.

 Only things that can be classified and codified are allowed to enter our realm of understanding and acceptance.
 And given the divide between whether 2018 will be the next reckoning or the death of chatbots as an entity, we take a much more moderate stance; Chatbots are now a part of our lives.

-So in order to expedite this process, welcome to the five broad (and possibly slightly inaccurate) classifications of the Bots that most people deal with on a daily basis.
+So in order to expedite this process, welcome to the five types of chatbots that are broad (and possibly slightly inaccurate) classifications of the Bots which most people deal with on a daily basis.

 One of the most common occurrences you’ll encounter on platforms like Telegram or Slack.
 These bots are built with an easily attainable end goal in mind, like to tell you the weather.

 A personal favorite of the Verloop team is ImageBot, a bot that fetches images and gifs for the user.
 So if you feed “happy dog” into the prompt, voila!
 Smiling dogs fill your chat feed.
 Donut is another cool bot on Slack.
 Donut encourages employees who don’t know each other to grab a coffee through a randomized roulette program.

 Don’t be fooled by their face-value simplicity though, some of these bots are an impressive display of the capabilities of code in the right hands.
 Project Murphy springs immediately to mind, originally prototyped by a team at Microsoft at their Build Conference to show off Azure’s Machine Learning abilities.
 That little experiment went viral, with over 90 million people uploading images of themselves to have the bot guess their age.